alecdotninja/animator/README.md

 rails g animator:install
 ```

+> **Note:** Out of the box, Animator protects every model in the application.
-> **Note:** To selectively enable Animator, delete the initializer in `config/initializers/animator.rb` and include `Animator::Animable` at the top of the desired models manually.
+ To selectively enable Animator, delete the initializer in `config/initializers/animator.rb` and include `Animator::Animable` at the top of the desired models manually.

 Finally, the database must be migrated to create the `eraminhos` table before Animator will work properly.
 ```console